 INTRODUCTION.
-I taught mathematical writing in the context of Applied Mathematics (MATH 416) in spring 2013, 2014, and 2015.
+I taught mathematical writing in the context of Applied Mathematics (MATH 416) in spring semesters 2013--2015 and 2017.
 The class fulfilled a core-curriculum requirement for writing in the mathematics major.
-The most recent syllabus (.pdf or Word file) identifies goals for the course and for the writing-intensive courses in the majors at Bridgewater State University.
+A sample syllabus (.pdf or Word file) identifies goals for the course and for the writing-intensive courses in the majors at Bridgewater State University.
 It also shows that assignments alternated between

 See Mathematical Communication for resources for a wide range of communication goals and activities.

 OVERVIEW.
 Scaffolding included modifying LaTeX templates at overleaf.com, typing up a few pages of class notes, considering conventions of mathematical discourse, discussing in-text citation, and giving and receiving peer feedback.
 The final writing assignment required applying writing techniques to the content of other courses and considering a different audience.
 I discussed the content of this web page at MathFest 2016 in Columbus, as an introduction to these course materials and resources.